 According to local legend, a group of engineers from McDonnell Aircraft were boating in the nearby Harlan County Reservoir when their boat developed a serious leak.
-The group happened upon Royal’s founder and then owner, Harley Cole, who fixed their boat and subsequently was given an invitation to submit bids for making spare parts for McDonnell.
-Royal was awarded some contracts, and by 1958, the company was exclusively in the composites business.
+The group happened upon Royal’s founder and then owner, Harley Cole, who fixed their boat and was subsequently given an invitation to submit bids for making spare parts for McDonnell.
+Royal was awarded contracts, and by 1958, the company was exclusively in the composites business.

 Founder Harley Cole passes away and Royal is purchased by, California-based, M.C.
 Gill Corporation.

 Royal acquires more aeronautic customers and produces primarily fiberglass covers and ductwork for military aircraft.

 Royal breaks ground on a new 20,000 square foot building.

 Phillip Gill moves to Nebraska and purchases Royal from M.C.
 Gill Corp.
 Royal doubles in size to 18 employees and starts reinvesting profits to grow and compete in the structural composites arena.

 Royal purchases an autoclave and begins making antennae for the GPS II, a global positioning satellite.

 Royal develops engineering capability and now supplies prime and second tier suppliers with both quality engineering and on-time production.
 Emphasis was placed on making parts requiring more sophisticated quality systems.